What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 How can the enemy influence our thoughts?

 I don’t want to get too technical, but I do want to explain how evil spirits from Satan’s kingdom can influence our thoughts.
 Science has been able to identify four different brainwaves based on their various wavelengths.
 Each of them represents a different state of brain activity and engagement.
+There are alpha, beta, theta, and delta brainwaves.

 Today we want to look at the Theta brainwaves.
 This is the brainwave that bridges the gap between your spirit and your mind.

 According to God, we are a spirit, we have a soul, and we live in a body.
 Theta brainwaves are what God can use to speak to us by His Holy Spirit.
-However, because of Adam and Eve’s sin, evil spirits from Satan’s kingdom are also able to influence our thoughts as long as we agree with them.
+However, because of Adam and Eve’s sin, evil spirits from Satan’s kingdom are also able to influence our thoughts as long as remain in agreement with them.
 These thoughts come to us as if they were our own and often sound so familiar that we can’t discern between them and our own thoughts.

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high [places].
 Ephesians 6:12 KJV

-Back in the garden, God knew that the fear, guilt, and shame that Adam and Eve were experiencing were not their own thoughts; neither did it come from Himself.
+Back in the garden, God knew that the fear, guilt, and shame that Adam and Eve were experiencing were not their own thoughts; neither did they come from Himself.
 That’s why he asked, “Who told you that you were naked?”
 (Genesis 3:7-11 KJV)

 (If you’d like more information on this topic check out this teaching by Dr. Henry W. Wright: Spirit, Soul, Body Connection)